olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 | Pin       | Use
 | --------- | ---
-| Pin 1     | Inverted serial Rx
+| Pin 1 Rxd | Inverted serial Rx
-| Pin 2     | Inverted serial Tx
+| Pin 2 Txd | Inverted serial Tx
-| Pin 3 VCC | 5 V
+| Pin 3 +5V | 5 V
 | Pin 4 GND | Ground

 ### Serial Port ###

-There are some limitations with the serial port of the module.
 The R9M module provides access to only one serial port, which has inverted TTL signals.

 As there is only one serial port, one can configure the serial port to be function either as "serial" or "CLI".
 This is done by changing the setting on dip switch 1, which is read at power up:
   - off (switch down) = CLI